kevin-chau/SuperMarioWorldJS/README.md

     npm install

 # Running
 This project uses `grunt connect` to run the web server behind Phaser.
-If you don't have `grunt` you can install it with `npm`
+If you don't have the grunt command line interface you can install it with `npm`:

-    npm install -g grunt
+    npm install -g grunt-cli

 To start the server, simply run `grunt`: